Love Battery

-Love Battery was an American rock band from Seattle, Washington.
+Love Battery is an American rock band from Seattle, Washington.
 They released five albums during the 1990s, followed by sporadic one-off reunions.
-Frontman Ron Nine and guitarist Kevin Whitworth has been the only consistent members of the band throughout their existence.
+Frontman Ron Nine and guitarist Kevin Whitworth have been the only consistent members of the band throughout its existence.

 History

+Formation, Between the Eyes, and critical success of Dayglo (1989–1992)

 Love Battery was formed in 1989 by former rock band Room Nine leader Ron Nine (born as Ron Rudzitis), guitarist Kevin Whitworth (ex-Crisis Party), bassist Tommy "Bonehead" Simpson (also ex-Crisis Party), and Mudhoney drummer Dan Peters.
 Their name came from a song of the same name by British punk band the Buzzcocks.

 Before releasing their first single Peters left the group and was replaced by grunge band ex-Skin Yard drummer Jason Finn.
 With this lineup the band released their debut single "Between the Eyes" for seminal Seattle record label Sub Pop.
 The band released their debut EP/mini-album Between the Eyes in 1990 on Tupelo Recordings.
 By the middle of 1990 Simpson had been replaced by ex-U-Men bassist Jim Tillman.
 Between the Eyes was then expanded and released as their first official full-length album in 1991 via Sub Pop (which included three additional tracks with Tillman on bass).

 Following Between the Eyes were the "Foot" and "Out of Focus" singles.
 Both singles later appeared on 1992's Dayglo album.
 In the Sub Pop catalog, Dayglo was listed as "Blotter not included" (a play on "Batteries not included" instead referring to LSD).
 Soon after, Tillman left to pursue other interests.
 He was replaced at first by original bassist Simpson, who in turn was replaced by ex-Green River and Mother Love Bone guitarist-turned-bassist Bruce Fairweather.